justinyuchi/Machine-Learning/Clustering_Stock_Returns/README.md

 # Stock Clustering Analysis: Comparing PCA + K-means and DTW + K-means

 This repository contains a comparative analysis of two clustering methods applied to stock returns: PCA + K-means and DTW + K-means.
-The analysis is performed using a Jupyter notebook.

 ## Project Overview